ngocduyvo12/jihn-wock/README.md

 File Contents:

+Build folder: Built version of the game.
+Simple launch Jihn Wock.exe to play the game

-assets folder: contains all the game assets, including character sprites and background images. scripts folder: contains all the game scripts, including the player movement script, enemy behavior script, and boss behavior script. scenes folder: contains all the game scenes, including the game levels, and boss levels.
+assets folder: contains all the game assets, including character sprites and background images.

+scripts folder: contains all the game scripts, including the player movement script, enemy behavior script, and boss behavior script.

+scenes folder: contains all the game scenes, including the game levels, and boss levels.

 Design Decisions:

 I made certain design decisions to make Jihn Wock an exciting and challenging game for players.
 The pixelated art style and the use of a biker as the main character was inspired by the John Wick movie series.